JRasmusBm/git-workshop/03_what_is_a_branch.md

 git log
 ```

-Notice that there is no longer an arrow between HEAD and main.
+We note that there is no longer an arrow between HEAD and main.
 HEAD points
 directly to the commit hash.

 ```sh
 nvim .git/HEAD
 ```

-While cool, the disadvantage with doing this is that when you
+While cool, the disadvantage with doing this is that when we
 make commits in this state, no branches will be updated to point to the new
-commits, so you'll have to remember the commit hashes yourself (or create
+commits, so we'll have to remember the commit hashes ourselves (or create
 a branch before moving on).

-**With effective use of branches, you won't have to remember commit hashes much.
+**With effective use of branches, we won't have to remember commit hashes much.
 Just remember that the branches are only temporary labels for commits.**

 ## Creating a branch

+Creating a branch is done with `git checkout -b <name>`.

 ```sh
 git checkout -b example